frankowskipawel/Metal_Machines_Android_PUB/README.md

 # Metal Machines
 Metal Machines is an application created for company that supplies and services CNC machines.
-Application is a database for them and allows managing the servicing (co to znaczy zarzadza serwisem?
-Mowi kiedy zrobic serwis czy pozwala wykonac serwis za jej pomoca?).
-It allows to store specific parameters unique for each of the machines (device, to raczej male urzadzenie).
+Application is a database for them and allows managing the servicing.
+It allows to store specific parameters unique for each of the machines.
 Application has an option of generating a PDF documents for service events with an electronic signature.
 To create it following technologies were used: JAVA – ANDROID, JDCB.

 <img src="readme_images\1.jpg" width="288" height="592" />    <img src="readme_images\30.jpg" width="288" height="592" />    <img src="readme_images\2.jpg" width="288" height="592" />